-Some of our capabilities are:
+Some of the workshop's capabilities are:

 - Electronics design and development

-- Electronic/Electrical Equipment repair
+- Electronic/Electrical Equipment repair and modification

-- Electronic/Electrical certification including test and tag
+- Electrical certification including test and tag

 - High Voltage testing (40kV AC and DC)

-- Pre procurement electronics advice
+- Pre-procurement electronics advice

-- Post procurement electronics installation and commissioning
+- Electronics installation and commissioning